OctopusDeploy/docs/docs/key-concepts/environments/accounts/ssh-key-pair.md

 ![](/docs/images/3048109/3277899.png)

-Provide your passphrase if desired and export the private key to the accepted format by going to "Conversions > Export OpenSSH Key". Â Clicking "Save private key" will actually produce a file that, while it can be used by this tool again, is not compatible with the standard SSH process.
+Provide your passphrase if desired and export the private key to the accepted format by going to "Conversions > Export OpenSSH Key".
+Clicking "Save private key" will actually produce a file that, while it can be used by this tool again, is not compatible with the standard SSH process.
 To get the public key over to the server you can either click "Save public key", copy the file across to the server and add the key to `~/.ssh/authorized_keys` as outlined above, or just cut+paste the content from the textbox directly into the remote file.

 ### Useful Links

 Due to the number and configurable nature of the various Linux distributions available, there are other dedicated sites that can provide more precise information & tutorials for your particular use case.

-- [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)Â hasÂ several useful Windows tools.
+- [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) has several useful Windows tools.
 - [ssh-keygen man page](http://linux.die.net/man/1/ssh-keygen)
 - [sshd\_config man page (ubuntu)](http://manpages.ubuntu.com/manpages/hardy/man5/sshd_config.5.html)
-- Great intro SSH keygen articles from D[igialOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2),Â [GitHub](https://help.github.com/articles/generating-ssh-keys/) orÂ [Atlassian](https://confluence.atlassian.com/display/STASH/Creating+SSH+keys)
+- Great intro SSH keygen articles from D[igialOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2), [GitHub](https://help.github.com/articles/generating-ssh-keys/) or [Atlassian](https://confluence.atlassian.com/display/STASH/Creating+SSH+keys)